slzatz/slzatz.github.io/transition_to_t2.md

     usermod -aG sudo username

-To make it possible to log directly into the t2 AWS instance as *username* via putty (SSH), you need to take the public key sitting in the ubuntu user in `.ssh/authorized_keys` and create `username\.ssh` and copy the file there.
+To make it possible to log directly into the t2 AWS instance as *username* via putty (SSH), you need to take the public key sitting in the ubuntu user in `.ssh/authorized_keys` and create `username/.ssh` and copy the file there.
 Need to use sudo to copy and then change the ownership to *username*.

     sudo chown username authorized_keys